uxifiit/UXI.Serialization/README.md

 ### Dynamic configuration

-The last argument of `DataIO::ReadInput` and `DataIO:WriteOutput` methods is always `object settings` (optional) which is passed to configurations to the last argument of the `Configure` method defined by the `ISerializationConfiguration` interfafce.
+The last argument of `DataIO::ReadInput` and `DataIO:WriteOutput` methods is always `object settings` (optional) which is passed to configurations as the last argument of the `Configure` method defined by the `ISerializationConfiguration` interface.
 This way, you can dynamically alter configurations.

 ### Support for IObservable\<T\> with Reactive Extensions